Bao (film): Production

 Although Shi did go with the darker ending that she had anticipated, there were multiple different drafts of the way that the ending would be properly executed.
 She wanted to portray this idea of the mother eating her steamed bun child, but in a way that was both viscerally appropriate for children and with a clear motive.
 Shi stated that earlier drafts of the scene contained more disturbing images.
 One draft in particular showed the Mother actually chewing on the steamed bun for a couple of moments while crying before swallowing her son.
 Shi explained how she would show this particular version to others and "they would be really, really upset by it."
 Shi took this feedback and created the final produced version that made it into the short in which the Mother takes the dumpling and swallows the son in one gulp without chewing, in order to show "a quick crime of passion."

 Shi went on to say that Bao was an example of a children's story that involved darker elements and themes that she believed were important, and a modern-day interpretation of some of the darker-themed folk tales that inspired her, such as The Gingerbread Man and Asian fables about finding babies in food such as peaches.
-She wanted to experiment with these idea since she "always loved how they play with light and dark elements.
+She wanted to experiment with these ideas since she "always loved how they play with light and dark elements.
 These little characters are so cute, but the world wants to eat them."
 Shi believes that society should embrace children's films with darker elements like Something Wicked This Way Comes and The Dark Crystal because they can be as educational as lighter-themed films.
 Shi believes that children's films need to introduce more of these themes and show them as equally as these lighter elements of storytelling.
-She wants children to be able to understand how common dark elements are in day to day and equip them with the tools they need for the real world.
+She wants children to be able to understand how common dark elements are in day-to-day life and equip them with the tools they need for the real world.